Queuni/Match3-Core/README.md

 - Correct the docstring to match the actual behavior of the function

 - Remove obsolete workaround now that the upstream bug is fixed

+- Fix the ordering of middleware so auth runs before the handler